mg2239/website/README.md

 # website

-my personal site, mostly used to experiment with different frontend tech and designs
+my personal site, mostly used to experiment with different tech and designs